project-error/projecterror.dev/docs/npwd/start/Install.md

 ### Setting up Discord Log Integration

 NPWD can integrate with Discord to log certain actions.
 As of release v1.0.3, the only use case is to log reported tweets and marketplace listings.
-This requires a web hook to be setup and the following convar set in your `server.cfg` file:
+This requires a webhook to be setup and the following convar set in your `server.cfg` file:

 ```